rerun-io/rerun/examples/python/detect_and_track_objects/README.md

 Additionally, the example showcases basic object detection and segmentation on a video using the Huggingface transformers library.

-## Logging and Visualizing with Rerun
+## Logging and visualizing with Rerun
 The visualizations in this example were created with the following Rerun code.